Function Basics and Parameter Passing

 return 0;

-}swap receives the addresses of x and y (a value copy of the pointers), and then uses dereferencing (*pa) to directly read and write that memory.
-The pointers themselves are copies, but the memory they point to is the original data.
+}swap receives the addresses of x and y (a copy of the pointer value), and then reads and writes to that memory location directly via dereferencing (*a).
+The pointer itself is a copy, but the memory it points to is the original data.

 Let's verify this:

-After: x = 20, y = 10⚠️ Pitfall Warning When passing large structures by value, the entire block of data gets copied — wasting both stack space and time.
-We should pass a pointer (usually a
+After swap: x = 20, y = 10⚠️ Warning When passing large structures by value, the entire block of data is copied.
+This wastes both stack space and time.
+You should pass a pointer (usually a

-constpointer), copying only an address (4 or 8 bytes) to give the function access to the entire structure.
+constpointer) instead.
+This copies only an address (4 or 8 bytes), allowing the function to access the entire structure efficiently.

 Step 3 — Return Values and Multiple Return Values